Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Jaguars stats and trends

-- So far this season Jacksonville has one win against the spread.
+- Jacksonville has one win against the spread in five games this year.

 - The Jaguars have been underdogs by 3.5 points or more four times this season and covered the spread once.